 Woodbridge is a medium-sized town located in the state of New Jersey.
 With a population of 19,505 people and five constituent neighborhoods, Woodbridge is the 99th largest community in New Jersey.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Woodbridge is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Woodbridge is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Woodbridge is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Woodbridge who work in office and administrative support (13.79%), management occupations (11.08%), and sales jobs (8.76%).

 Also of interest is that Woodbridge has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Woodbridge are very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.77% of adults in Woodbridge have a bachelor's degree or even advanced degree.
+The population of Woodbridge is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.77% of adults in Woodbridge have a bachelor's degree or even advanced degree.

 The per capita income in Woodbridge in 2018 was $36,397, which is lower middle income relative to New Jersey, and upper middle income relative to the rest of the US.
 This equates to an annual income of $145,588 for a family of four.

 Woodbridge is an extremely ethnically-diverse town.
 The people who call Woodbridge home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodbridge residents report their race to be White, followed by Asian.
 Woodbridge also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 28.71% of the town’s residents.
 Important ancestries of people in Woodbridge include Italian, Irish, Polish, German, and Hungarian.

 The most common language spoken in Woodbridge is English.
 Other important languages spoken here include Spanish and Langs. of India.